Degree/Training Requirements

 Q. What does “board eligible” refer to?

-A. A candidate is considered board eligible after satisfactory completion of an accredited training program and before certification by the ABMGG.
+A. A candidate is considered “board eligible” after satisfactory completion of an accredited training program and acceptance of an application to sit for the Board examinations(s), and before successful certification by the ABMGG.

 Q. For what period of time am I board eligible?

-A. You are no longer eligible for certification in that specialty without fulfilling the requirements for regaining eligibility into the certification process.
-You may not use the term board eligible, and any violation of this rule will be considered a breach of ethical standards.
+A. Candidates are no longer eligible for certification in a specialty without fulfilling the requirements for regaining eligibility into the certification process.
+Such candidates may not use the term board eligible.
+Any violation of this rule with be considered a breach of ethical standards.
 View the policy on Regaining Eligibility for Initial Certification.

 Q. What is active candidate status (ACS)?